bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 ## Mzee

 This is the most common name for leaders in the church.
 There are two Greek words used for this: _neōteros_ and _presbyteros_.
 In all Swahili translations, both these words are translated as "mzee."
 Hili ni jina maarufu sana kwa viongozi wa kanisa.
-Kuna majina mawili ya kigiriki yanayotumika kwa hili:neoteros* na * presbyteros\_.Katika tafsiri zote za Kiswahili, maneno yote mawili yanatafsiriwa kama “mzee.”
+Kuna majina mawili ya kigiriki yanayotumika kwa hili:neoteros* na * presbyteros\_.Katika tafsiri zote za Kiswahili, maneno yote mawili yanatafsiriwa kama "mzee."

 It could just refer to an older peron in the church, but also could be an actual appointed position, as we see in Acts 14:23 when Paul and Barnabas appointed elders in the church.
 Titus 1:5-9 gives a list of qualifications of elders.
 Polycarp, who was taught by the Apostle John, also gave a list of qualifications for elders:
 Inaweza tu kumaanisha mzee wa pekee katika kanisa,lakini pia inaweza kuwa nafasi iliyochaguliwa,kama tunavyoona katika Matendo 14:23 wakati Paulo na Barnaba walipochagua wazee ndani ya kanisa.Tito 1:5-9 inatoa orodha ya sifa za wazee.Policarp ambaye alifundishwa na Yohana, pia alitoa orodha ya sifa za wazee: